 If litigation is approved, FLDF pays fees only to litigate claims vindicating expressive and associational rights, and related employment/contract claims (faculty are free to make other arrangements with the lawyer if other claims will be brought, subject to FLDF approval of joining those claims in the same suit with Fund-supported claims).

 When FLDF accepts a matter and refers it to a participating attorney, neither FLDF nor FIRE represents you as your lawyer.
 Rather, the participating attorney (along with their firm, in most cases) enters an engagement arrangement with you as the client and represents you directly, and your attorney is paid for by FLDF.
 As your lawyer, the FLDF participating attorney can fulfill all requirements as legal counsel, without the need for substantive participation by FLDF personnel.
-FLDF personnel’s role in a matter is generally limited to receiving quantitative tracking of the FLDF attorney’s work and case-status updates in connection with that.
-However, FIRE’s advocacy team may separately undertake efforts in support of your matter, at the invitation of and in cooperation with your FLDF attorney, and subject to your consent.
+FLDF personnel’s role in a matter is generally limited to receiving quantitative tracking of the FLDF attorney’s work and case-status updates in connection with that, though FLDF staff remain available to its lawyers and faculty clients as a resource.
+At the same time, however, FIRE’s advocacy team may separately undertake efforts in support of your matter, at the invitation of and in cooperation with your FLDF attorney, and subject to your consent.

 What information must be shared with FLDF during the representation?
 What about attorney-client privilege?

 Once an attorney accepts a referred matter supported by the Fund, FLDF must review (and countersign) the joint engagement agreement.
 After that, the lawyer must apprise FLDF of the status of the matter (in broad strokes), including at specified benchmarks.
 If litigation or other substantial further work is warranted, counsel’s proposal to the FLDF Litigation Committee must provide enough information to justify the further funding.
-Provision of this information is consented to by the faculty client, and otherwise provided for, in the representation agreement.
+FLDF lawyers may, at their option, consult with FLDF personnel during the representation.
+Provision of any information in these regards is consented to by the faculty client, and otherwise provided for, in the representation agreement.

 May the attorney to whom FLDF refers me continue work beyond the number of hours paid by the Fund, and/or if FLDF’s Litigation Committee does not approve my matter for funding for litigation or other further work?